-Examining the capabilities of malicious software allows your IT team to better assess the nature of a security incident, and may help prevent further infections.
-Here’s how to set up a controlled malware analysis lab—for free.
+Examining the capabilities of malicious software allows you to better assess the nature of a security incident, and may help prevent further infections.
+Here's how to set up a controlled malware analysis lab—for free.

-- Step1: Allocate physical or virtual systems for the analysis lab
+- Step1: Allocate systems for the analysis lab

 - Step 2: Isolate laboratory systems from the production environment

 - Step 3: Install behavioral analysis tools

 - Step 4: Install code-analysis tools

 - Step 5: Take advantage of automated analysis tools